Ms. Jennifer Skardon

 Homework Policy

 To reinforce science concepts learned in class, homework is sometimes given.
 Homework generally consists of any class work assignments that were not finished during class time.
-Assignments should be recorded daily in the student agenda and checked by parents.
+All assignments are posted in google classroom.
 Class work that is finished as homework can count as a grade.

 Missed Work/Makeup Policy

 Students have five (5) school days to make up work missed during an excused absence.
 If a test is announced before the absence, students should be prepared to take it the day they return to school.
 It is the student’s responsibility to make arrangements with the teacher to make up assignments or request an extension of time.
 After five days, any assignment not made up will be recorded as late.
-Students are responsible for getting their own missed work from the absent folders.
+Students are responsible for getting their own missed work from google classroom.

 Communication with Parents